0x00000024/learn-blockchain-cryptocurrency/README.md

 # learn-blockchain-cryptocurrency
-Learn the key elements of blockchain and Bitcoin.
+Build a blockchain and cryptocurrency.
+Discover the engineering ideas behind technologies like Bitcoin and Ethereum!